abbasio/Grapple-Boy/README.md

 Each commit features a new concept that I have learned, applied, and clearly documented.

-The vast majority of actual code lies under src>objects and src>scripts
+The vast majority of actual code can be found in .gml files under src>objects and src>scripts

 Here is a link to the actual game itself, in it's current state: https://github.com/Om-Abb/Test/blob/main/src/Test.zip